ChiaraAuriemma/SonART/README.md

 ---

 #### 🎛️ Use the application:
-1. Start a tunnel by running : ngrok tcp 12345
+1. Start a tunnel by running in your terminal : ngrok tcp 12345
 2. You’ll see a public URL like https://xxxx.ngrok.io that forwards to your local service.
 3. Open the file SonART_code.ipynb on Google Colab.
 4. In the Processing connection section, enter the host and port found in the "Forwarding" line displayed in the terminal.
 The host usually look like this: 2.tcp.eu.ngrok.io